Frequently Asked Questions

 Email us at; Info@sweetharmonywellbeing.com, or phone at: 07956083618 and we will be happy to find a time that works for you!
 You can also book online up to two hours before the appointment start time.

-Payment can be made by cash or online.
+Payment can be made by cash or by Bank transfer.
 Please note that there is a minimum per visit call out charge of at least £60.00 of treatments.

 WILL I GET A FULL 60 MINUTES OF MASSAGE WHEN I BOOK A 1 HOUR APPOINTMENT?